pradip-hirapara-simform/CrexAgent-MCP/.github/check-list.md

 ---

-Check off each item as you complete your setup!
+## Check off each item as you complete your setup!

+Once all steps are completed, verify your setup by reviewing the checklist in this file and comparing it with the detailed instructions in [shadcn-setup.md](./shadcn-setup.md).
+Ensure all configurations and components are correctly implemented.